ChrysoliteAzalea/giantess_story/story.md

 Anwyll hid behind the doll house and changed his clothes to pajama that Fragrance has made for him.

-"Wow, you look very cute in this pajama!", Radiance said to Anwyll.
+"Wow, you look very cute in this pajama!", Radiance said.

 Soon, the slumber party started.
 Anwyll had fun with his new friends.
 They had snacks, played games, listened to the music.
 Before going to bed, they decided to watch a movie.
 Anwyll was sitting on Radiance, and Inessa was sitting near him.

 "Thank you for visiting me!
 I'm very glad to meet you!
 And thank you, Fragrance, for caring about me!", Anwyll said.

-"You're welcome, Anwyll!", Fragrance responded.
+"You're welcome, Anwyll!"

 Anwyll felt asleep during the movie.
 He was glad to make friends in the giant world that was foreign to him.